 Two pre-steps are followed in applying the GARCH models to capture the volatility of exchange rates.
 First, GARCH modeling requires the data to be stationary.
 Thus, the augmented Dicker-Fuller (ADF) test was used as presented in Table 1.
 Here, LOFF and LPAR represent the logarithm forms of official and parallel market exchange rates.
 The results in Table 1 suggest that LOFF and LPAR are level stationary.
 Second, we identify the appropriate ARIMA models to be fitted to both LOFF and LPAR.

-Table 1: ADF result for the variables

 Variable Level

 LOFF -5.334

 LPAR -4.471